julihocc/Coding-Interview/hackerrank/target-index-search/README.md

 ## Output Format

-Return a single INTEGER: the 0-based index of target in nums if it exists; otherwise return -1.
+Return a single `int`: the 0-based index of target in nums if it exists; otherwise return -1.

 ### Solution Signature
 ```python